SNUGNSS/snugnss.github.io/content/publication/ic_200607/index.md

 ---
-title: ""Wind Estimation and Airspeed Calibration Using the UAV with a Single-Antenna GNSS Receiver and Airspeed Sensor""
+title: "Wind Estimation and Airspeed Calibration Using the UAV with a Single-Antenna GNSS Receiver and Airspeed Sensor"
 authors:
 - Am Cho
 - Jihoon Kim